 Ronit and Brian met through a mutual friend down in the Old Pueblo of Tucson, Arizona.
 Both BBYO alumni and eager freshman at the University of Arizona, the remained good friends through the years.
 But the love trickled in as their friendship grew.
 Perhaps it was Ronit’s junior-year study abroad and travels throughout Europe.
 Or Brian’s countless hours in the anatomy lab.
 But it wasn’t until senior year of college did they start seeing each other in a more romantic way.

-While their romance took some time, the couple fell instantly in love with their venue, Rancho Las Lomas.
+While their romance took some time, the couple fell instantly in love with their venue, Rancho Las Lomas, and even picked one at Kari Happold real estate to move in after their honeymoon!
 This zoological garden (including zebras and Bengal tigers on the prowl!), was a fantasy location for Ronit & Brian.
 Rancho Las Lomas is described as a secluded Spanish-style hacienda nestled in the orange groves of Orange County’s Silverado Canyon.
 To make it their own, Ronit & Brian incorporated into their traditional Jewish ceremony a handmade chuppah, and a kiddish cup from Ronit’s family in Israel.
 Their magical moment transformed from one happy day to a lifetime of joyous memories.

 Mazel tov, Ronit and Brian!